 Medications for depression are thought to work by modulating amount and availability of neurotransmitters, primarily serotonin, norepinephrine, and dopamine, which can restore neurochemical balance and improve mood.

 However, most take several weeks before symptoms improve.
 Yet some of the undesirable effects such as, dry mouth, fatigue, insomnia, sexual dysfunction, and anxiety occur immediately.
 Some symptoms subside within a week, while others, such as sexual dysfunction, may persist.
 In some very rare instances, these medicines increase depression and suicide attempts.
 Therefore they should only be used under the care and supervision of an experienced medical professional.

-Synaptamine is a newly patented, novel nutraceutical developed by neuroscientists from the University of Texas and the University of Florida.
+restoreGen is a newly patented, novel neuronutrient developed by neuroscientists from the University of Texas and the University of Florida.
 It is designed to increase the bioavailability of the neurotransmitter dopamine in the Mid-Brain and Prefrontal Cortex.
-Recent clinical trials have demonstrated its efficacy in patients with depression, ADHD, Chronic Pain, Addictive Disease and Hedonic Overeating.
+Recent clinical trials have demonstrated its efficacy in patients with depression, Addictive Disease and Hedonic Overeating, and there are numerous anecdotal data suggesting it mediates pain and ADHD in some.
 It is available without a prescription and has no known adverse effects.

 Counseling for depression varies, depending on the training and skills of the clinician.
 The best outcomes are associated with professionals who take the time to understand their patients, help reframe their negative thoughts and irrational beliefs, while teaching adaptive coping strategies for stressful situations,troublesome memories, and strained relationships.

 Recovery from depression takes time and often occurs in stages.
 There may be times when the symptoms have all but disappeared and you feel normal once again.
 However, it is important to continue your treatment to avoid a relapse.
 Ongoing communication with your doctors about problems, stressors and setbacks are essential.